EnterpriseDB/zheap/README.md

 works.
 There is a partial implementation of Select ..
 For Share where only one locker is allowed.
 Any further usage of locking modes will result in an error.
-- Foreign keys: This work is dependent on tuple locking (Key Share Locks).
-Currently, it will return Error.
-- Vacuum/Autovacuum: We think that for delete-marked indexes we might not need vacuum, but we still need it for indexes that doesn't support delete-marking.
-Here, the idea is that by using undo technology we can change three-pass-vacuum to two-pass-vacuum.
-Currently any attempt to vacuum zheap will return error.
-- Insert ..
-On Conflict: The design is similar to current heap such that we use the speculative token to detect conflicts and then take the action as defined in command.
-The implementation difference is that we store the speculative token in undo instead of in the tuple header (CTID).
-This work is in progress.
-Currently we return Error if user tries to use this feature.
-- Rollback prepared transactions: The main work required for this feature is to store ‘from and to’ undo record locations to perform rollbacks.
-The work for this is in progress.
-We have not blocked it, so the result will unpredictable.

 Tools
 - pg_undo_dump similar to pg_wal_dump:  We would like to develop this utility